rosedev318/defender-deploy-client-cli/README.md

   --artifactFile <BUILD_INFO_FILE_PATH>  Path to the build info file containing Solidity compiler input and output for the contract.

 Additional options:
-  --constructorBytecode <CONSTRUCTOR_BYTECODE>  COMING SOON, NOT CURRENTLY USED.
-This will be an ABI encoded byte string representing the constructor arguments.
+  --constructorBytecode <CONSTRUCTOR_BYTECODE>  0x-prefixed ABI encoded byte string representing the constructor arguments.
 Required if the constructor has arguments.
   --licenseType <LICENSE>         License type for the contract.
 Recommended if verifying source code.
 Defaults to "None".
   --verifySourceCode <true|false>  Whether to verify source code on block explorers.
 Defaults to true.
   --relayerId <RELAYER_ID>        Relayer ID to use for deployment.
 Defaults to the relayer configured for your deployment environment on Defender.